wanx-troopers/wanx-troopers.github.io/sigmas.md

 ## Nodes For Working With Sigmas In Kijai's Wrapper

 `WanVideo Sigma To Step` if you supply a floating point value like 0.9 you can plug this into `end_step` input of `WanVideo Scheduler` and it will be treated as sigma, not step.
+Explanation about `WanVideo Scheduler`:

+> you only need to connect the scheduler output,
+> rest aren't even used but are there so you can
+> connect them to the sampler to indicate those
+> all are controlled by the scheduler node

 ```
 WanVideo Sigma To Step